Yes, Sunscreen Expires: 3 Ways To Tell + Why You Shouldn't Slather On Spoiled Sunscreen

-However, that's assuming you store it correctly: The FDA recommends storing your sunscreen in the shade, away from direct sunlight and heat (that's especially true for chemical sunscreens, as they include already unstable molecules that can break down with UV exposure; more on that later).
 Sounds totally doable, until you remember that time your trusty sunblock rolled out of your beach tote and onto the hot sand.
 Or perhaps you've accidentally left the bottle in your car one scorching summer day.
-Hey—we're not perfect.
+Hey—We're not perfect.

 If the above scenarios sound familiar, you may be dealing with expired sunscreen well before the FDA-approved date stamped on the label.
 That said, mind the tell-all signs of a sunscreen gone bad: